Highly rated lightweight Ray Beltran has confided in WBN after learning that an immediate return with WBO champion Ricky Burns is dead in the water.

 The 32-year-old, who fought out a draw with Burns in September, breaking the Scot’s jaw, initially turned down an instant rematch offer from Eddie Hearn.

 However, he was coming around to the idea went approached a second time.

-A move by the WBO to make undefeated American Terence Crawford the mandatory challenger to Burns now seems to have scuppered any deal and Beltran did not mince his words when expressing his dissolution at the whole affair.
+A move by the WBO to make undefeated American Terence Crawford the mandatory challenger to Burns now seems to have scuppered any deal.

-“I haven’t heard anything and it seems like there will not be a rematch,” Beltran told World Boxing News.
+“I haven’t heard anything.
+It seems like there will not be a rematch,” Beltran told World Boxing News.